hdShang/arxiv-daily/docs/cs-CV/2025-08-25/papers/250819298v1-demobias-an-empirical-study-to-trace-demographic-biases-in-vision-fo.md

 ---
 layout: default
-title: DemoBias: An Empirical Study to Trace Demographic Biases in Vision Foundation Models
+title: "DemoBias: An Empirical Study to Trace Demographic Biases in Vision Foundation Models"
 ---

 # DemoBias: An Empirical Study to Trace Demographic Biases in Vision Foundation Models